 The moral of the story; “Don’t believe everything you think.”

 As with many in life, I have sought to achieve a greater level of inner awareness.
-This intimate mental sojourn enabled me to uncovering another undeniable personal flaw.
+This intimate mental sojourn enabled me to uncover another undeniable personal flaw.
 Quite unconsciously, I found myself continually judging others in an almost knee-jerk fashion.

-I knew nothing of these people’s individual circumstances or as to why they were the way they were.
+I knew nothing of these people’s circumstances or as to why they were the way they were.
 What I did know was that I felt ashamed and embarrassed for so quickly reverting to these negative stereotypes.

 “Nothing can harm you as much as your own thoughts unguarded.”~Buddha